 A ‘Back to School’ Guide for Parents

 As September is quickly rolling around, parents and children are preparing for the busy back to school season!
-With every school year, there’s always apprehension from kids to get back into a routine and with the COVID-19 situation, parents may be feeling some anxiety as well.
+With every school year, there’s always apprehension from kids to get back into a routine but it’s not uncommon for parents to be feeling some anxiety as well.
 Fortunately we’ve compiled a ‘back to school’ guide to unburden some of that stress and make things a little easier to navigate!

 Get back into routine: Sleeping in and staying up late is a perk every child loves to take advantage of during summer vacation.
 With back to school only a few short weeks away, now is the best time to start re-establishing your child’s regular sleeping schedule.
 This means reasonable bedtimes and earlier mornings.
 Try easing your child back into the routine by building in activities that will help them unwind for the evening, like a bath or story time right before bed.
 Also start earlier mornings with breakfast together and maybe a trip to the park to get them excited to begin their day.

 Start shopping and getting organized: Make it a fun outing, and purchase school supplies together with your child.
 By having them pick out outfits they feel confident in, they will also walk into the classroom feeling more confident.Go into shopping with a plan of action and a list of supplies you need to keep your child organized.
 Have your child pick out their backpack, binders, notebooks, etc, this adds an element of individualism, fun and creativity to the tedium of school and builds up the excitement of starting a new school year.
 Establish a designated simple system for each subject, whether that is individual binders for each subject’s notes and handouts, or one large binder with colour coded dividing tabs.
 Purchase an organized backpack with plenty of compartments and room for a computer, binders and notebooks, pencil case and other supplies.
 Also familiarize yourself and your children with any online resources the school may be utilizing before they begin classes.